zsbati/mvp3/README.md

 Teacher

 1) Post comments on assigned student accounts (only to those allowed by the administrator).
 One teacher cannot see other teachers’ comments.
-Viewing Comments: allowed only to the administrator and the respective students' parents.
+Viewing Comments: allowed only to the administrator(s), inspector(s) and the respective students' parents.